-We will take action on accounts that use Twitter’s services to share false or misleading information that could bring harm to crisis-affected populations.
+We will take action on accounts that use X's services to share false or misleading information that could bring harm to crisis-affected populations.

 A crisis is any situation in which there is a widespread threat to life, physical safety, health, or basic subsistence that is beyond the coping capacity of individuals and the communities in which they reside.

 In times of crisis — such as situations of armed conflict, public health emergencies, and large-scale natural disasters — false and misleading information has a special capacity to bring harm to vulnerable populations.
-For these reasons, Twitter is taking action to mitigate misleading information that has the potential to shape crisis dynamics and put vulnerable people in harm's way.
+For these reasons, X is taking action to mitigate false or misleading information that has the potential to shape crisis dynamics and put vulnerable people in harm's way.

-Currently, the scope of this policy includes international armed conflict.
-In these contexts, we're focusing on misleading information with the capacity to:
+Currently, the scope of this policy includes but is not limited to international armed conflict.
+In these contexts, we're focusing on false or misleading information with the capacity to:

 - Serve as a pretext for further aggression by armed actors, belligerents, or combatants,